QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

   * Give the FileName "strings"
   * Select "Locale" in "Available qualifiers"
   * Click on ">>"
-  * Select the language your want.
+  * Select the language you want.
 You may select a region too.
 * This will open an empty file
 * Copy-paste inside the default language file.